WhiteMetagross/CRNN_Captcha_Recognition/README.md

-# Advanced CAPTCHA Recognition with Deep Learning
+# CAPTCHA Recognition with CRNN and CBA Mechanism.

 This project provides a complete, end to end pipeline for training and deploying a Deep Learning model to solve complex CAPTCHA images.
 The solution uses a hybrid CRNN architecture with attention mechanisms, achieves high accuracy, and demonstrates a full lifecycle from data preparation to deployment in a C++ environment via ONNX.